Murder of Carl Graham Jr.: Background and murder

 On the evening of November 26, 2004, Lance Collin Shockley and his sister-in-law's fiancé, Jeffrey Bayless, went for a drive in Bayless's truck, and both men got into an accident near Van Buren, Missouri.
-The accident caused the death of Bayless, and Shockley, who survived the crash, fled the scene.
-The investigations of the car accident was headed by Sergeant Carl Dewayne Graham Jr. of the Missouri State Highway Patrol; Shockley was named a suspect behind the incident.
-During investigations, the police recovered beer cans and a tequila bottle inside the truck and a blood smear above the passenger-side wheel well on the outside of the truck.
+Shockley only sustained minor injuries and left the scene of the crash, enlisting the help of a local couple to render aid to Bayless who remained trapped in the truck.
+However, upon further inspection, Bayless turned out to have been fatally injured in the crash.

-A few months later, on March 20, 2005, just when he returned home from his patrol shift, Sergeant Graham, then a 12-year veteran of the Missouri State Highway Patrol, was shot by an assailant with a rifle; the killer was none other than Shockley himself, who likely committed the shooting to stop the investigation, after Sergeant Graham had identified him as the prime suspect behind the accident and Bayless's death, which had been classified as involuntary manslaughter.
+Missouri State Highway Patrol Sergeant Carl Dewayne Graham Jr. ran the investigation of the car accident and recovered crushed beer cans and a tequila bottle inside the truck and a blood smear above the passenger-side wheel well on the outside of the truck.
+Shockley was named a prime suspect in the suspected DUI and in Bayless's death, which had been classified as involuntary manslaughter.

-Autopsy results showed that of all the gunshot wounds found on the victim, one of the bullets was fired from behind Sergeant Graham and severed his spinal cord at the neck.
-Another two gunshot wounds were inflicted into the face and shoulder.
-In between the first gunshot and the other two gunshots, Sergeant Graham had fallen onto the ground, sustaining fractures to his skull and ribs upon impact with the pavement.
+A few months later, on March 20, 2005, on returning home from his patrol shift, Sergeant Graham, then a 12-year veteran of the Missouri State Highway Patrol, was shot and killed with a rifle.
+Autopsy results showed that one of the bullets was fired from behind Graham and severed his spinal cord at the neck.
+Another two gunshot wounds were found in the face and shoulder.
+In addition, Graham had sustained further trauma (including multiple skull and rib fractures) upon impact with the pavement.

-Just three days after the killing, on March 23, 2005, Shockley was arrested in connection with the hit-and-run.
-Subsequently, Shockley was also linked to the murder of Sergeant Graham and placed under arrest for that case as well.
+On March 23, 2005, Shockley was arrested in connection with the hit-and-run, and subsequently linked to the murder of Graham, adding to his charges.
+His suspected motive was to stop the crash investigation, having been identified as the prime suspect behind the DUI and Bayless's involuntary manslaughter.